01100001melia/Register-/README.md

 as part of a programming competition.

 ## About
-This project was built for a competition with
+This project was built for a competition
+The code is written in a clean and organized way✨🫠

 ## Validation Rules
 - Both fields empty → error message + red highlight